 Florida high school shooting leaves one student injured; suspect in custody

-At least one student was injured in a shooting at a Florida high school Friday and a suspect was in custody, police said.
+A suspect was in custody following a shooting at a Florida high school Friday that injured one student, police said.

-The identities of both students were not immediately available.
+The identities of both students were not immediately released.
 The Ocala Star Banner reported the two students were both male.

 The school is currently on lockdown as police clear the area.
 WKMG reported that all Marion County schools are on lockdown and the school walkouts that were planned for the 19th anniversary of the Columbine school massacre were canceled.